Riteshp2001/Crawling-Creature/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see your living creature in action!

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+---

+## Creature Controls

+Customize the creature in real-time using the control panel overlaid on the canvas:

+- **Creature Size:** Adjust the overall size of the creature (max 25).
+- **Legs:** Set the number of legs (minimum 1).
+- **Tail:** Control the tail length (minimum 1).
+- **Color:** Choose the drawing color.
+- **Stroke Width:** Modify the stroke width for drawing (max 15).

+Each control updates the creature’s attributes dynamically, allowing you to experiment with different forms and behaviors.

+---

+## How It Works

+- **Canvas & Rendering:**
+  The creature is rendered on an HTML5 canvas.
+A responsive canvas is maintained by updating the width and height on every browser resize, ensuring that the artwork fits perfectly into your window.

+- **Creature Construction:**
+  The creature is constructed using a composite pattern with multiple segments.
+Each part (neck, torso, legs, tail) is created as an instance of `Segment` or enhanced via the `LegSystem`.
+This modular design lets different creature parts be controlled separately.

+- **Animation Loop:**
+  An animation loop continuously clears and redraws the canvas.
+It also makes the creature follow the mouse by reading the position from the input module, delivering an interactive and dynamic experience.

+- **Client-Side Only:**
+  With `"use client"` at the top of the component file, this project leverages Next.js client-side rendering for smooth interactivity.

+---

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To continue your journey with Next.js and canvas-based projects, consider these resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) – Explore Next.js features and best practices.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) – Get hands-on with an interactive tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Canvas API MDN](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) – Understand the basics of the HTML canvas.

+---

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Deploy your version of **Crawling Creature** easily via the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).
+Vercel offers seamless integration with Next.js projects and ensures your creation is available worldwide.

+For more details on deployment, visit [Next.js Deployment Documentation](https://nextjs.org/docs/app/building-your-application/deploying).

+---

+Have fun tweaking the creature's parameters and watching it crawl across the canvas.
+Your feedback and contributions are welcome to enhance the project further!

+Happy Coding!